 I bought that one for a few pounds thinking that now, instead of doing separate runs for each new camera position, I can set up two action cams filming simultaneously!
 Steven Speilberg, eat your heart out!

 Looking back, bumping into someone with similar likes to me wasn’t so strange at all.
 I mean, if people didn’t have similarities and shared ideas and experiences, human beings would have no connection to each other at all.

-Some years ago I used to work with a fellow called Andy who became a great friend of mine.
 I remember once on a dull night shift I decided to compile a list of my top 20 favourite singles but it expanded and expanded until it became my top 100.
 I showed it to Andy and he began compiling his own version.
-We compared notes and found that there was so much music that we both liked and that our compilations overlapped on.
-There were some areas of music that Andy liked but didn’t appeal to me but there was much more that we had in common.
-Andy liked quite a few artists and songs I had never heard of and as we talked and pulled out more and more tracks from our memory banks I became desperate for something that would be new to him and started racking my brains for something he would never have heard of.
+We compared notes and found that there was so much music that we both liked that our compilations overlapped in so many area.
+There were, of course, some areas of music that Andy liked which didn’t appeal to me but there was much more that we had in common.
+Andy though had quite a few artists and songs on his list that I had never heard of and as we talked and pulled out more and more tracks from our memory banks, I became desperate for something that I liked but would be new to him and so I started racking my brains for something he would never have heard of.

 Andy thought for a moment and said ‘you don’t mean Stomu Yamashta!’

 Andy and I both roared with laughter.
 It’s not totally inconceivable that two middle aged men with similar likes should both have bought albums by the same obscure artist decades ago but the idea filled us both with a merriment so extreme we just howled with laughter.
 I remember one of our team mates coming over and asking what the joke was.
 When we had recovered sufficiently to tell her she looked back at us blankly and went back to her desk.
 Clearly she thought we were both bonkers.